 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+: Honkanen (Step: __) (Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) complete surgical resection is easiest if the orbital superior lacrimal gland is removed first.
+(3.3-3.5 ).
+Expose all lacrimal gland tissue margins completely.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?